wolfgramml/NBA-Simulator/README.md

 - Created txt files for each team and added all necessary info about the team
 - Parsed txt files to get info about the team and create Team objects
 - Created matchups for each team
-- Added all players' names to associated team's txt file
+- Added all players' names and 2K attribute ratings to associated team's txt file
 - Ensured each team has 41 home games and 41 away games
 - Created a method to calculate the standings at any given time
+- Created script to update teams' rosters